 Abigail hiking with friends, Glacier National Park, Montana, age 22

 It was later that she met Maxam, during a casual drop-in to his retail store in Marin County, California.
 Intoxicated by the mix of natural gems and Amazonian headdresses, Abigail met her future husband, and a whirlwind of a courtship soon followed.

-A few years after, she left her role as events director for a non-profit agency to bring her professional skills to Maxam's fledgling wholesale cabochon gem business, thus birthing a partnership that still exists to this day.
+She left her work in the non-profit sector to bring her professional skills to Maxam's fledgling wholesale cabochon gem business and exhibiting at international gem shows, thus birthing a partnership that still exists to this day.

-Ad from the Tucson Show Guide, 1990's, including titanium-coated drusy quartz.
-Drusy.com was one of the very first domains we registered.
+Ad from the Tucson Gem Show Guide, including titanium-coated drusy quartz.
+Drusy.com was one of the very first domains they registered.